poiyomi/PoiyomiDocs/docs/general/substance-painter.md

 ---
 sidebar_position: 5
-title: Substance Painter Export
+title: Substance Painter
 ---
 import PoiVideo from '@site/src/components/PoiVideo'

 [Adobe Substance Painter](https://www.adobe.com/products/substance3d-painter.html) is frequently used for authoring PBR (Physically Based Rendering) texture maps, and works well for creating realistic looking textures.
-Provided on this page are some export presets for Substance Painter that can be used to easily export textures for use in a Poiyomi Material.
+Provided on this page are some project settings and export presets for Substance Painter that can be used to easily export textures for use in a Poiyomi Material.

+# Project Settings

+The default "ASM - PBR Metallic Rough" settings work well for

+# Export Presets

-To use these presets, download them and place them in your exports folder.
+To use these presets, download them and add them to your substance project either by navigating to `File -> Import Resources` and adding them, or dragging them onto the shelf (which will open the same interface with the presets pre-selected)

+Alternatively, place these presets in your exports folder.
 For most people, this is located in one of the following locations:

 - `C:\Users\*UserName*\Documents\Substance 3D Painter\shelf\export-presets`
 - `C:\Users\*UserName*\Documents\Adobe\Adobe Substance 3D Painter\assets\export-presets`